 Ever since we began offering BBFC insight, we have sought to achieve a balance between giving consumers the information they need to make informed viewing decisions and avoiding giving away plot spoilers.
 By and large, we have achieved this.
 However, the issue of spoilers has arisen on occasion since 2013 when we began publishing short form insight on the black card immediately prior to the screening of a film.
 Before that, it wasn't really a problem.
 Even now, it is only rarely that people seem to be unhappy with insight being published on black cards immediately prior to a film.

-We have some sympathy with these complaints.
-We believe we can address them in a pragmatic way without compromising the need to inform the public about a film’s content.
-With that in mind, we will trial a new policy on short form insight which will require us to make a judgement as to whether short form insight really does have to include a potential plot spoiler and if it must, consider whether it can be withheld from the black card immediately prior to the film.
-The short insight would remain available on the BBFC website and app.
-We will review the updated policy after six months (in April 2015) to evaluate the impact it has on public feedback.
+We have some sympathy with these complaints and we have successfully tested a method for addressing them in a pragmatic way, without compromising the need to inform the public about a film’s content.
+Following our six month trial, we will continue to implement a new policy for short form insight, whereby we make a judgement as to whether short form insight really does have to include a potential plot spoiler and if it must, consider whether it can be withheld from the black card immediately prior to the film.
+The short insight will remain available on the BBFC website and app.

 Schools and Education